fireeye-ops/cache/resume.md

 ### [ZMonitor][]

-This is a console client for Zabbix that I developed in Ruby, as the Zabbix monitoring software did not come bundled with one.
-It contacts the API (json) and generates a dashboard-like interface to show current active problems, their acknowledgement status and priority.
-This client also allows acknowledgement of active triggers, and other features like server history are underway.
+Console client for the Zabbix monitoring suite, developed in Ruby.
+It interfaces with the Zabbix API using JSON for gathering current active triggers and acknowledging events, and basically provides a CLI dashboard (the Zabbix suite did not come with one).
+Other features like event history based on hostname are planned.

 ## Skills